Jan 14, 2015

 Jan 10, 2015

-Bake Crab & Deep fried Yin-Yong Prawn~ 芙蓉烧包城.
-Empayar Seremban Siew Pow, Seremban
+芙蓉烧包城~ Empayar Seremban Siew Pow, Seremban

 We order the famous Seremban Bake Crab and also Yin-Yong prawn that recommended by the waiter (who told us that the Ying Yong prawn is also a specialty in Seremban).
-The 1kg Shredded Coconut with Salted Egg York Baked Crab cost RM 68.
+The 1kg Shredded Coconut with Salted Egg York Baked Crab cost RM68.
 While the Yin Yong prawn that deep fried with cereal is RM 28.
 We also order a small fried rice and Gong-po Chinese tea.
 Total bill is RM110 for 2pax after tax.
 After food, we also walk around the building inside where there are shops and stalls selling local specialty products.
 And off course we did not miss to buy some famous Seremban Siew Pow and a Curry Bread home before leaving.

 Jan 1, 2015